 Kids will enjoy the pirate ship playground and all the ducks.

-Taste delicious wine.
-Savour cold meat and cheeses or a ploughman's platter at Dryridge Estate.
+Taste delicious wine and savour cold meat and cheeses or a ploughman's platter at Dryridge Estate.

 What's better than wine and cheese in breathtaking surrounds!

-This boutique vineyard is a 20-minute drive from Blackheath.
-And it's open for wine tasting on weekends.
+This boutique vineyard is open for wine tasting on weekends.